-Departments with needs not met by the standard configurations can request a variance in writing to Information Technology.
+Departments with needs not met by the standard configurations can request a variance in writing to Information Technology Services.

-Information Technology will then conduct a review of the specifications and make suggestions to the department.
+Information Technology Services will then conduct a review of the specifications and make suggestions to the department.

 This policy became effective April 1, 2002.
 These pages are here to inform the university community about the university standards and numerous available options and upgrades.